ucsd-cse125-sp22/cse125-sp22-group5/README.md

 A simple but powerful OpenGL engine prototype has been developed!
 ![screenshot1](https://github.com/ucsd-cse125-sp22/cse125-sp22-group5/blob/main/Screenshots/Screenshot1.png?raw=true)
 Here is a quick tutorial:
-#### Requirements
+### Requirements
 - First, create a new C++ project.
 You need to link the GLFW, GLEW, GLM libraries, and the Assimp library for loading models.
 - Next, add the Engine folder (Overcross/Overcross/Engine) and all the files inside to your project.
 - Then, prepare your game assets.
 Since our project uses PNG image files and DAE 3D model files, only these formats are tested.
 After that, you need to put all the assets under the same directory as the executable.
 You can either do that manually or write a short script that copies the resources before building the executable. **The engine only accepts the relative path of the executable when loading assets!
-If you use an absolute path, the engine cannot find the file!**
+If you use an absolute path, the engine cannot find the file!** For example, in our project, we copy the Resources folder under /Overcross/Overcross/ to the executable's directory, and every time we load a texture or a model, the relative path we use starts with /Resources/.
 - Finally, include the engine.
 This is probably the only library you need for the project because many system libraries are already included!
 ```
 #include "Engine/engine.hpp"
 ```
-#### Creating a Window
+### Creating a Window
 To create a window, you first need to create an engine object:
 ```
 Engine* engine = new Engine("Engine", 1.0f, true, NULL, 1.0f / 60.0f);